 – El, Media Production student

-Becoming a Student Ambassador or Mentor can help you to earn some extra money by helping out at Open Days, leading guided tours and representing the Uni at various events.
+Becoming a Student Ambassador can help you to earn some extra money by helping out at Open Days, leading guided tours and representing the Uni at various events.
 Good news for your bank balance AND your CV!

 6. Upcycle as much as you can